 Collateral: The Club Fever scene contains a number of bone crunches and gunshots, punctuated by the tinkle of breaking glass.
 All was handled easily by the EM-ESL.
 Volume levels were run very high.

 On-axis, the tonality was almost completely transparent.
 Dialogue was well presented by that 1.6 kHz presence peak, although not as strongly as with speakers voiced more specifically for cinema use.
 I actually thought dialogue stood out more clearly at a 15- to 30-degree off-axis seating angle, with the slight resulting loss above 3 kHz.

 All in all, the EM-ESL speakers handled cinema soundtrack material extremely well, with perfect clarity and great dynamics.
 If anything, the transparency drew attention to mixing issues.

 Overall Listening Experience

 Delightful.
-Listening through the EM-ESL speakers is an
+Listening through the EM-ESL speakers is an easy, natural, revealing experience.